leoncross/CV/README.md

 ## Leon Cross

-I am an incredibly passionate and eager to learn junior full-stack developer who recently graduated from Makers Academy.
+I am an incredibly passionate and eager to learn junior developer who recently graduated from Makers Academy.
 Coming from a successful 8 year career in Project Management spanning large scale multi-million pound programs to grass-root start-ups, I am eager to get up to speed, contribute and be a functional part of the team.

 [Skills](#skills) -- [Projects](#projects) -- [Education](#education) -- [Experience](#experience)
 ____

 ### <a name="skills">Skills</a>

-#### Programming Processes
+#### Programming

-At Makers, I was taught to code against a set of industry best-practices.
-This included following a TTD process, writing code that is DRY, all the while aligning to SOLID and OOD principles.
+During the 12 weeks at Makers, I was taught to code against a set of industry best-practices.
+This included following a strict TTD process, writing code that is DRY, all the while aligning to SOLID and OOD principles.
 Furthermore, working within a team structure that follows the XP values, and the agile product development cycle.

 #### Quick learner

-Makers Academy left me with a great knowledge of Ruby and JavaScript, but more than that - the ability to teach myself new technologies quickly.
+Makers Academy left me with a great knowledge of Ruby and JavaScript, but much more than that - the ability to teach myself new technologies quickly.
 After spending two months studying Ruby, I mastered JavaScript to a similar level in five days.
 Having now graduated from Makers, I am stretching my ability to learn new languages, and to understand the oddities of each - I am currently redoing the course material in Golang, and working on a new Python project

-#### Teamwork

-Both throughout my PM career, as well as my coding career to date, the importance of teamwork has

-Throughout my PM career, I have led and been part of various teams.
-I pride myself on my ability to work well as part of a team.

-collaboration

-Thoughout makers, working on various projects and following the agile project delivery cycle

-Pair programming

 #### Project Management
 I have considerable project management experience that includes both PRINCE2 and Agile methodologies gained from working on a number, including: